diegopetrucci/ai-agents-skills/README.md

 # AI agents' skills

-Skills I tend to use.
+Skills I tend to use:

+- Root level skills live in my `~/.agents/skills`,
+- iOS/macOS ones I add manually to each project.